Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Proof of the upper bound for

-\subsection{Application of Chebyshev’s inequality to bound the norm.}
+\subsection{Application of Chebyshev’s inequality to bound the norm}

-For $\epsilon>0$, let us consider the closed cube
+For \(\epsilon>0\), let us consider the closed cube

-Controlling the estimation error $\|\vb*{\Delta}^{\mathrm{ML}}\|_{\infty}$ therefore reduces to showing that the fixed-point equation Eq. \eqref{eq:fixed_point_form} derived in Sec. \ref{appensec:upperinfinite} admits a solution inside $\mathcal{C}^{(\infty)}_\epsilon$.
-Equivalently, it suffices to verify that the maximum-likelihood error vector satisfies $\vb*{\Delta}^{\mathrm{ML}} \in \mathcal{C}^{(\infty)}_\epsilon$.
+Controlling the estimation error \(\|\vb*{\Delta}^{\mathrm{ML}}\|_{\infty}\) therefore reduces to showing that the fixed-point equation Eq.~\eqref{eq:fixed_point_form}, derived in Sec.~\ref{appensec:upperinfinite}, admits a solution inside \(\mathcal{C}^{(\infty)}_\epsilon\).
+Equivalently, it suffices to verify that the maximum-likelihood error vector satisfies \(\vb*{\Delta}^{\mathrm{ML}} \in \mathcal{C}^{(\infty)}_\epsilon\).
 Using the fixed-point representation \eqref{eq:fixed_point_form}, this condition can be rewritten as

-In order to establish this inequality, we derive a convenient upper bound on the map $\mathcal{F}$.
-Applying the triangle inequality to the definition of $\mathcal{F}$, we obtain
+To establish this inequality, we derive a convenient upper bound on the map \(\mathcal{F}\).
+Applying the triangle inequality to the definition of \(\mathcal{F}\), we obtain

-Inequality \eqref{uppergg} serves as the starting point for the sample-complexity analysis.
-In the remainder of this step, we derive uniform bounds for the second and third terms on the right-hand side over $\mathcal{C}^{(\infty)}_{\epsilon}$, while the first term will be handled separately.
+Inequality \eqref{uppergg} serves as the starting point for the sample complexity analysis.
+In the remainder of this step, we derive uniform bounds for the second and third terms on the right-hand side over \(\mathcal{C}^{(\infty)}_{\epsilon}\), while the first term will be handled separately.

-\begin{enumerate} \item[(1)] Upper bound for $\|\mathbf{F}^{-1}_{\vb*{\theta}}(\mathbf{H}_{\vb*{\theta}}+\mathbf{F}_{\vb*{\theta}})\vb*{\Delta}\|_{\infty}$ on a \emph{good event.}
+\begin{enumerate} \item[(1)] Upper bound for \(\|\mathbf{F}^{-1}_{\vb*{\theta}}(\mathbf{H}_{\vb*{\theta}}+\mathbf{F}_{\vb*{\theta}})\vb*{\Delta}\|_{\infty}\) on a \emph{good event}.